AnggaR96s/Reforestation/README.md

-## What's orange and sounds like a parrot?
-A Carrot.
+## Why does a Moon-rock taste better than an Earth-rock?
+Because it's a little meteor.